-SET ENTRY REQUIREMENTS Set 2 - Tractors Must hold a full or restricted class 1 light motor vehicle driver licence (if vehicle is to be driven on a road).
+SET ENTRY REQUIREMENTS Set 2 - Tractors Must hold a full or restricted class 1 light motor vehicle driver licence, if vehicle is to be driven on a road.
 Set 5 - 4WD Must hold a full or restricted class 1 light motor vehicle driver licence.
 Sets 7 & 10 Unit Standard 29845 Must complete Set Two "tractors" for entry into either set.
-Set 9, 10, 13 & 14 Class full or restricted of driver licence and any driver licence endorsement appropriate for the vehicle being driven, if vehicle is to be driven on a road e.g. Class 2 truck.
+Set 9, 10, 13 & 14 Must hold a full or restricted class 12 driver licence and any driver licence endorsemement appropriate for the vehicle being driven, if vehicle i to be driven on a road.